paulkarpenko/us-code-ui/uscode/title-08-aliens-and-nationality/chapter-013-immigration-and-naturalization-service.md

 **(b) Authorization of appropriations**

-(1) **In general** — There is authorized to be appropriated to the Department of Justice from time to time such sums as may be necessary for the Attorney General to carry out subsection (a) of this section.
+(1) **In general** — There is authorized to be appropriated to the Department of Justice from time to time such sums as may be necessary for the Attorney General to carry out subsection (a).

 (2) **Designation of account in treasury** — Amounts appropriated pursuant to paragraph (1) may be referred to as the “Immigration Services and Infrastructure Improvements Account”.